serhan-yilmaz/PrinciplesGuide/README.md

 - Don't underestimate the effect of mentality, emotionality, and power dynamics.
 - Don't assume porn and erotica reflect reality.
 - Check out [love languages](https://en.wikipedia.org/wiki/The_Five_Love_Languages).
 Speak the same language.
+  1) Words of affirmation and compliments, 2) Quality time, 3) Acts of service, 4) Physical touch, and 5) Gifts.

 #### Key Takeaways